Breastfeeding Support 24/7: 855-550-6667

 Your Growing Baby

 In the first days of breastfeeding, a mother releases colostrum.
 Colostrum is a thick milk that often has a yellow color.
 Sometimes it is referred to as "liquid gold" because of the color and its value to your baby.
-Mom makes only a small amount of colostrum, so it's important for baby to drink all that he can.
+Mom makes only a small amount of colostrum, which matches the size of your newborn’s stomach perfectly.

 When your baby drinks the antibodies contained in colostrum, it is like giving him his first immunization!
-Colostrum is also high in protein, which is perfect for newborns, and helps him pass the dark, sticky stools (called meconium) he has in the first day or two.
+Colostrum is also high in protein, which is perfect for newborns, and helps them pass the dark, sticky stools (called meconium) they have in the first day or two.

-Nurse your baby often in the first few days so that he'll get plenty of colostrum, and so that you'll build a strong milk supply.
+Nurse your baby often in the first few days so that he'll get plenty of colostrum and you'll build a strong milk supply.

 4 to 6 Weeks

-Breastfed babies are healthier and get sick less often.
-Formula-fed babies are much more likely than breastfed babies to be sick during the first 2 months of life.
+Breastfed babies are much less likely to be sick during the first 2 months of life and beyond.

 3 to 4 Months